 12 Hours of Credit

-DTS believes that preparation for ministry takes place both in the classroom and in the field of service.
-It is vital to link theory and practice.
+DTS believes it is vital to link theory and practice.
 Instead of learning only in the isolation of the classroom, DTS supports learning happening within the community of faith as the student ministers in a ministry context and reflects on that experience.
-Master of Arts in Christian Leadership (MA/CL), Master of Arts in Christian Education (MA/CE) and Master of Theology (ThM) students have the option of completing either a three credit hour Servant Leadership Internship or a twelve credit hour Ministry Residency.
+Master of Arts in Christian Leadership (MACL), Master of Arts in Christian Education (MACE) and Master of Theology (ThM) students have the option of completing either a three credit hour Ministry Formation Internship or a twelve credit hour Ministry Residency.

 So what are the differences and which one is right for you?

-Students in the Ministry Residency program will come together on the Dallas campus before the start of the Fall semester (early/mid August) for a weeklong experience with other Residency students.
+Students in the Ministry Residency program will come together on the Dallas campus before the start of the fall semester (early/mid August) for a weeklong experience with other residency students.
 After this week, the Residency students will return to their place of service and be placed in an online student cohort for encouragement and accountability during the rest of the school year.
-In addition, each student will have weekly interaction with an on-site Ministry Mentor and regular interaction (face to face or online) with a faculty member on the Dallas campus.
-The Residency will then conclude with another week on campus after the end of the Spring semester (mid May) for a weeklong celebration of what God did through the Residency students and (more importantly) what God did in the Residency students themselves.
+In addition, each student will have weekly interaction with an on-site Ministry Mentor and regular interaction (face-to-face or online) with their faculty member on the Dallas campus.
+The residency student then concludes with another week on campus after the end of the spring semester (mid May) for a weeklong celebration of what God did through the residency students and (more importantly) what God did in the residency students themselves.

-Note: For MACL students, the Ministry Residency will replace 9 hours of leadership electives and the Internship (INT155).
-For MACE students, the Ministry Residency will fulfill the Educational Leadership concentration and will replace 10 hours of education electives and the Internship (INT165).
-For ThM students, the Ministry Residency will replace 9 hours of free electives and will replace the Internship (INT105).
+Note: For MACL students, the Ministry Residency will replace 9 hours of leadership electives and the Internship (INT5150).
+For MACE students, the Ministry Residency will fulfill the Educational Leadership concentration and will replace 10 hours of education electives and the Internship (INT5160).
+For ThM students, the Ministry Residency will replace 9 hours of free electives and will replace the Internship (INT5130).

 Ministry Residency students gain access to unique benefits: